OxCGRT/covid-policy-scratchpad/risk_of_openness_index/writeup.md

 5. Manage the risk of exporting and importing cases from communities with high risks of transmission
 6. Communities are fully engaged (refer [WHO documentation](https://apps.who.int/iris/bitstream/handle/10665/331773/WHO-2019-nCoV-Adjusting_PH_measures-2020.1-eng.pdf) for specifications)

 For more detail on these, read [here](https://apps.who.int/iris/bitstream/handle/10665/331773/WHO-2019-nCoV-Adjusting_PH_measures-2020.1-eng.pdf).
-This forms the base of our methodology and we model our RoOI to follow WHO recommendations as closely as possible.
+This forms the base of our methodology and we model our Risk index to follow WHO recommendations as closely as possible.
 Since this is an evolving base, we expect to make changes to our methodology upon updates to the official WHO recommendations.

 OxCGRT currently provides information relevant to three of the six recommendations related to: